Car Seats Series #4 : Installation

 Be sure to have your car parked on a level surface so you can tell if the level indicator is accurate.

 If it is a challenge to get the correct angle with just the adjustability of the seat, some seats allow for use of a pool noodle or rolled towel at the bight of the vehicle seat to adjust the angle of the car seat.

 Download our report: Common Car Seat Mistakes and How to Fix Them

 2. Securing the seat

 There are three methods to secure a car seat:

-- or, rarely, LATCH and seat belt — there are currently only a couple of car seats available that allow this type of installation, make sure it says it’s an approved method in the car seat manual
+- very rarely, LATCH and seat belt — there are currently only a couple of car seats available that allow this type of installation, make sure it says it’s an approved method in the car seat’s manual

 Because every car seat and vehicle is different, it’s important to follow all instructions from the aforementioned manuals carefully.

 Prior to installing your car seat using a seat belt, you need to know how to lock the seat belt.
 The vehicle manual will have instructions.
 The most common way is to gently pull the seat belt all the way out.
 When you let it go back in, you’ll likely hear a ratcheting sound and you won’t be able to pull it back out (until it goes all the way in and unlocks).

 And you also want to check the car seat manual.
 Some car seats have “lock offs” that “lock” the seat belt.
 Usually if you use the car seat’s lock off, you do not also have to lock the seat belt.
 Sometimes using both will make the car seat tilt.